univec-ai/postvec/web/docs/guides/bridge.md

 sudo postvec doctor --database app --deep
 ```

 Not every source/target pair is present in the public subset.
-The private
-catalogue contains the broader conversion inventory.
+The private catalogue contains the broader conversion inventory.

-On **remote**, the ninference fleet is administered separately; local
-`postvec model pull` is refused.
-At least one node must host the complete embed
-model, converter, and bridge chain.
-Pieces discovered on different nodes do not
-form an executable route.
-Missing-chain errors are failover-eligible, so
-postvec can try another configured endpoint.
+On **remote**, the ninference fleet is administered separately; local `postvec model pull` is refused.
+At least one node must host the complete embed model, converter and bridge chain.
+Pieces discovered on different nodes do not form an executable route.
+Missing-chain errors are failover-eligible, so postvec can try another configured endpoint.

 After any inventory change: